surya-rakanta/AndroidBuildSystemOnWindows/README.md

 This is the modified Android build system to be used to compile existing Android's apk file taken from android-5.1.1_r38.

 This modification allows the compilation process to be run on Windows OS Host.

+This is proven to be successfully run on Windows OS version 7 (Windows-7-6.1.7601-SP1).

 Follow the instructions below: